Zhijie-YU/Learning_Notes/Notes_Taichi.md

 ### Predictive-corrective incompressible SPH (PCISPH)
 This method allows for small density fluctuations like WCSPH.
 A prediction-correction scheme is adopted to obtain a **larger time step** than WCSPH.
 Iteration is needed during the correction process until all particle density fluctuations are smaller than a given threshold.
+Pressure is obtained by continuous correction rather than solving a PPE.

 #### Density correction via pressure change
 A density prediction-correction scheme is adopted to control the density variance.
 This involves direct prediction and following correction loop.